Northern whiting: Distribution and habitat

 The northern whiting is the most geographically widespread of the Sillaginidae, but is still confined to the Indian and Western Pacific Oceans.
 Its easternmost range is from South Africa north along the west coast of Africa and into the Red sea and Persian Gulf.
 It is common along the Indian and Asian coast, extending to Taiwan and has been recorded in Japan, however these likely are confused with S. japonica.
 It is common throughout the Indonesian Archipelago, the Philippines and extends as far south as northern Australia.
 The species has been declared an invasive species to the eastern Mediterranean, passing through the Suez Canal from the Red Sea since 1977 as part of the Lessepsian migration, becoming widespread.
+In fact, the species of smelt-whiting which has invaded the Mediterranean is S. suezensis.

 The northern whiting is primarily an inshore species, rarely seen in depth of more than 20 m.
 It commonly inhabits both high energy beaches and sandbars as well as more protected bays along mangrove creeks and tidal flats.
 The species commonly enters estuaries, and has even been recorded in freshwater, despite the fact it has no anatomical adaptations to cope with this change.
 The northern whiting does not migrate or move offshore at various times of the year like some co-occurring sillaginids.